jmmv-forestry/website/_posts/2015-06-06-get-a-handle-on-email-subscriptions.md

 The way you'll notice whether a specific tagged email address has been leaked will depend on your email provider.
 In the case of GMail, the way I notice is by visiting the _Spam_ folder and looking for any email with labels that start with _Subscription/_.
 (On email providers with real folders, you will see junk appearing on the various subfolders you have defined instead.)

 Is this effective?
-Yes&mdash;two major brands have lost my trust&mdash;but address tags are _not_ bulletproof.
+Yes---two major brands have lost my trust---but address tags are _not_ bulletproof.
 The rules behind address tags are well-known for all major email providers, so it is simple for spammers to strip out the tags in an attempt to hide where they got their addresses from.
 That said, and considering that the feature of address tags is not known at all by the majority, it's still a reasonable way of catching untrustworthy online services.

 Want to make the solution bullet-proof?
 Run your own email server with real unique and disposable addresses (not sub-addresses) but then you get to manage your own server.
 Yikes; not worth the hassle.